Students

 Program Overview

-This flexible programme combines study in specialist, advanced engineering technologies underpinned with training in sustainability.
-The programme has been developed with direct industrial involvement to provide you with a solid understanding of modern, sustainable engineering.
-As well as gaining an understanding of how sustainable engineering applies to Marine Technology, this programme will also provide you with key transferable skills to aid your employability.
+This flexible program combines study in specialist, advanced engineering technologies underpinned with training in sustainability.
+The program has been developed with direct industrial involvement to provide students with a solid understanding of modern, sustainable engineering.
+As well as gaining an understanding of how sustainable engineering applies to Marine Technology, this program will also provide students with key transferable skills to aid their employability.

-You’ll work with a group of students from different pathways of the Sustainable Engineering programme.
-You’ll produce sustainable solutions to real-life industry problems.
-This project will include site visits, field trips and progress reports to industry partners.
+• Group project: Students will work with a group of students from different pathways of the Sustainable Engineering program.
+They will produce sustainable solutions to real-life industry problems.
+This project will include site visits, field trips, and progress reports to industry partners.

 Accreditation